acm-uiuc/til/_til/rails/creating-records-of-has-one-associations.md

+---
-# Creating Records of Has_One Associations
+title: Creating Records of Has_One Associations
+category: rails
+---

 When working with a model, say a User, that has a `has_many` association with another model, say a Post, you can create a new post for a user like